Wuthery/kuro.py/README.md

 # Install the dependencies
 cd kuro.py
-poetry install --with dev --no-root
+poetry install --with dev

 # If you want to run the tests locally
-poetry install --with test --no-root
+poetry install --with test

 # Install pre-commit
 pre-commit install